ballerina-platform/ballerina-dev-website/learn/guides/asyncapi-tool.md

 There are custom tags in this YAML starting with `x-ballerina`.
 Those tags are being used for the purposes below.

 - `x-ballerina-event-identifier` - When the listener receives an event from the event source (Slack is the event source in this scenario), there should be a way to identify the event type.
 This includes two parts, `type` and `path`.
-Type can be either header or body.
-In other words, the type of the event can be included in the payload either as a header or as an attribute in the body.
+Type can be either `header` or `body`.
+In other words, type of the event can be included in the payload either as a header or as an attribute in the body.

   >**Note:** Currently, this tool supports only HTTP-based event APIs.
-The path is equal to the header-name if the type is heade,r or to the JSON path of the attribute if the type is body.
+The path is equal to the header name if the type is `header` or to the JSON path of the attribute if the type is `body`.

 - `x-ballerina-event-type` - This should be there in every event inside the channel.
 This is the name of the event or the value of the above-mentioned attribute for a specific event.